28 years diversified experience in programming, analysis and instruction within profit and non-profit sectors

 B.A.
 Math and Christian Thought (Physics minor) Rocky Mountain College, Billings, Montana 1973

-Twenty-five years teaching including:
+Twenty-six years teaching including:

 CS430 Senior Project is a capstone course where students pick a group project (usually with a database and the Internet) This year we are working with freeware (MySQL, PHP and Apache)